tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ### memorization

-Storing the results of expensive function class and returning the cached result when the same inputs occur again.
+Storing the expensive function class results and returning the cached result when the same inputs occur again.

 O(n)